kafai-yip/kafai-yip.github.io/_pages/research.md

 ### *Hyper-raising*

 - **Hyper-raising and evidentiality** [with [Tommy Tsz-Ming LEE](https://tszminglee.github.io/)]
-    - We show that raising out of a finite clause (i.e. hyper-raising) is correlated with indirect evidence cross-linguistically and how the correlation may be accounted for under a phase-deactivation approach.
+    - We show that raising out of a finite clause (i.e. hyper-raising) is correlated with indirect evidence cross-linguistically, and how the correlation may be accounted for under a phase-deactivation approach.
     - Cantonese, Vietnamese｜[handout-BCGL](https://kafai-yip.github.io/assets/docs/BCGL_HR_evidentiality_handout.pdf)
 {: .notice--info}